Site logo

 E07057Sophronius of Jerusalem, in his Miracles of the Saints Cyrus and John (17), recounts how *Kyros and Ioannes/Cyrus and John (physician and soldier, martyrs of Egypt, S00406) healed Ioannes, a rich Alexandrian, from a thigh disease at their shrine at Menouthis (near Alexandria, Lower Egypt).
 Written in Greek in Alexandria, 610/615.

-E07062Sophronius of Jerusalem, in his Miracles of the Saints Cyrus and John (18), recounts how *Kyros and Ioannes/Cyrus and John (physician and soldier, martyrs of Egypt, S00406) healed Paulos, a poor man of Alexandria, from a head disease at their shrine at Menouthis (near Alexandria, Lower Egypt).
+E07062Sophronius of Jerusalem, in his Miracles of the Saints Cyrus and John (18), recounts how *Kyros and Ioannes/Cyrus and John (physician and soldier, martyrs of Egypt, S00406) healed Paulos, a poor man of Alexandria, from a disease of the head at their shrine at Menouthis (near Alexandria, Lower Egypt).
 Written in Greek in Alexandria, 610/615.

 E07063Sophronius of Jerusalem, in his Miracles of the Saints Cyrus and John (19), recounts how *Kyros and Ioannes/Cyrus and John (physician and soldier, martyrs of Egypt, S00406) healed Stephanis, an Alexandrian, from cancer at their shrine at Menouthis (near Alexandria, Lower Egypt).
 Written in Greek in Alexandria, 610/615.